Henley04/FaceAuth_Desktop/README.md

-# FaceIt
+# FaceAuth_Desktop
-A modern WinUi3 App to identify whether the face is yours or not.
+A simple example App using FaceRecognitionDotNet to identify whether the face is the same.
+Using WinUi3 and wrote in C#.